akosgarai/go_opengl_playground/pkg/primitives/triangle/README.md

 ## ColoredMeshInput

-ColoredMeshInput method returns the verticies, indicies - inputs for the New Mesh function.
+ColoredMeshInput method returns the vertices, indices, bounding object (AABB) - inputs for the New Mesh function.